jdcloudcom/en/documentation/Cloud-Communication/Text-Message/Introduction/Glossary.md

 SMS signature can be used only upon approval.<br><br>

 Example:<br>
-Example of SMS: [JD Cloud] Your JD Cloud login verification code is ${1}, please keep it a secret<br>
+Example of SMS: [JD Cloud] Your JD Cloud login verification code is ${NUM_6}, please keep it a secret<br>
 SMS Signature: JD Cloud<br>
-SMS Template: Your JD Cloud login verification code is ${1}, please keep it a secret<br><br>
+SMS Template: Your JD Cloud login verification code is ${NUM_6}, please keep it a secret<br><br>

 **SMS Template**<br>
 SMS template is the specific SMS content sent.<br>
-SMS template supports three modes, i.e., the verification code ,the notification SMS and 推广短信.
-For verification code and notification SMS, individual SMS can be customized by replacing variables. 推广短信不支持在模版中添加变量。<br>
+SMS template supports three modes, i.e., the verification code, the notification SMS and promotion SMS.
+For verification code and notification SMS, individual SMS can be customized by replacing variables.
+For the promotion SMS, addition of variable in the temperature is not supported.<br>
 SMS templates can be used only upon approval.<br><br>

 Example:<br>
-Example of SMS: [JD Cloud] Your JD Cloud login verification code is ${1}, please keep it a secret<br>
+Example of SMS: [JD Cloud] Your JD Cloud login verification code is ${NUM_6}, please keep it a secret<br>
 SMS Signature: JD Cloud<br>
-SMS Template: Your JD Cloud login verification code is ${1}, please keep it a secret
+SMS Template: Your JD Cloud login verification code is ${NUM_6}, please keep it a secret